Welding Defects Guide: Types, Causes, How to Detect and Prevent.

 Cracks defect images

-10. Burn throught
+10. Burn through

-Burn-through happens when excessive heat penetrates entirely through the base metal, resulting in holes or thinning of the material.
+Burn through happens when excessive heat penetrates entirely through the base metal, resulting in holes or thinning of the material.
 This defect is prevalent in thin sections where heat control is challenging.

-Burn-through drastically weakens the structural integrity of the joint, especially in precision applications such as pipeline welding.
+Burn through drastically weakens the structural integrity of the joint, especially in precision applications such as pipeline welding.
 Such breaches in material continuity require rework to ensure that the joint meets industry standards.

 - High Heat Input: Excessive heat that burns through the base metal, especially in thin sections.